junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Or not, if it's... making you uncomfortable."
 He tries, regretting the question now.

 Slowly, the wrapped layers of wings around him withdraw -- Dean misses them the moment they pull back.
-From outside to the innermost circle where the feathers slightly brush on his back and shoulders, they unfold.
+From outmost to the innermost circle where the feathers slightly brush on his back and shoulders, they unfold.
 One wing after another.

 There are three pairs.

 As tall as the redwoods surrounding them, as wide as the opening space allow.
 From where Dean stands, he can't see from one end to the other, and his human brain can't seen to comprehend the shape in between that hold the wings together.
 Must be something celestial, he decides, something that is the true Cas.

 The wings flap once, three pairs together.
 A gusty blow of strong wind sweeps across the woods, shaking the trunks and crowns, leaves falling like a downpouring rain, those vultures that were as big as half his height and with wings longer than his arms, just get blown away like small gnats puffed away by a huff, finally leaving a small circle of clearing.
-But he can hear them steady and ready to fly back any time now.
+But he can hear them steady and ready to fly back any time.

 Cas flaps his wings again.
 Then a third time.